 - Changes in purchase habits and consumption patterns as you introduce or discontinue products or product features

-- You could monitor multiple metrics from the sources mentioned above as a customer satisfaction benchmark:
+Monitor multiple metrics from the sources mentioned above as a customer satisfaction benchmark:

 - The live chat software or app usually allows customers to rate the chat experience while they exit the conversation.
 This could be another benchmark.